Christmas selfies with zombies

 Released: 2016

 The Dead Rising series is a strange one.
-It was praised by many on it's initial release on the Xbox 360 back in 2007.
+It was praised by many on it's first release back on the Xbox 360 back in 2007.
 In many ways it's often referred to as one of the consoles unique exclusives prior to the remaster launch on multiple platforms.
-It boasted an impressive graphics engine and a huge scale zombie outbreak set in a mall.
+It boasted an impressive graphics engine, and a huge scale zombie outbreak set in a mall.

 The downside, however, was the punishing timer and tons of escort missions, bringing a great new IP idea to a required gameplay taste.
-A game that many didn't enjoy the structure of, myself included.
-The series continued with a sequel in that same generation, then a third game as an early release on the Xbox One and later a PC release emerged.
+A game that many didn't enjoy the structure of me included.
+The series continued with a sequel in that same generation, then a third game as early on the Xbox One.

-While the third game still retained the timer, it did so with a wide time window, rendering it almost non-existent.
-I quite enjoyed playing DR3, read my review here, and my excitement for a new entry in the series was quite high.
-The news emerging of Dead Rising 4 development further spiked my interest, such as the timer being removed completely and escort missions being abandoned.
+While the third game kept the timer, it did so with a wide time window, making it almost non-existent.
+I quite enjoyed Dead Rising 3, review here, and my excitement for a new entry in the series was quite high.
+The news appearing of Dead Rising 4 development further spiked my interest, such as the timer being removed completely and escort missions being abandoned.

-So, as a winter release of 2016, DR is back again featuring the zombie slaying Frank West from the very first game.
-Returning to his roots in small town Willamette, only to discover a new zombie outbreak is erupting.
+Returning to his roots in small town Willamette, Frank discovers a new zombie outbreak is erupting.
 Hell bent on revealing how the government was behind both the first and this second outbreak, Frank heads out to a secret military facility.
 Here he discovers they're experimenting and producing a new zombie virus.

 A few months later and it's breaking out all over the town.
 Frank travels into Willamette town centre to document it all on camera, but crash lands at the insanely large mall.
 Once again, he's stuck in the middle of zombie hell.
 Without a set timer and a whole city outside to explore too!